cltrudeau/purdy/README.rst

 The ``purdy`` script is fairly simple.
 You can create more complex animations by writing programs using the purdy library.
 Custom programs can have split screens, highlighting lines, slide transitions and more.
-More information can be found in the  :ref:`library-documentation`.
+More information can be found in the Library Documentation.

 Installation